Trade directory · Fayetteville metro · North Carolina

 What license do I need to work as a plumber in Fayetteville, NC?

-You need a North Carolina plumbing contractor license from the NC Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
-This requires 4 years experience, passing trade and business law exams, and annual renewal by December 31.
+You need a North Carolina state plumbing license from the NC State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
+Requires passing a written exam and 4 years experience or completing an apprenticeship program.

 Q/02